Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Hubble Constant Measurement Methodology

 \subsection{DESI DR2 BAO Measurements}

-For the angular diameter distance $D_A(z)$, we utilize recent BAO data from the second data release (DR2) of the Dark Energy Spectroscopic Instrument (DESI) collaboration, which represents the most comprehensive BAO measurement to date by combining multiple tracers: luminous red galaxies, emission line galaxies, quasars, and Lyman-$\alpha$ forest absorption systems.
-BAO observations provide both line-of-sight and transverse measurements, which are inherently entangled with the sound horizon radius $r_s$ through the ratios $D_M/r_s$ and $D_H/r_s$, where $D_M = (1+z)D_A$ is the transverse comoving distance and $D_H = c/H(z)$ is the Hubble distance, reported in Table IV of DR2 \citep{2025arXiv250314738D}.
-To ensure rigorous statistical treatment, our methodology fully accounts for the complete covariance structure of these measurements, including the significant cross-correlation coefficient $r_{M,H}$ between the transverse and line-of-sight distance measurements (typically ranging from 0.3 to 0.5 for different redshift bins).
+For the angular diameter distance $D_A(z)$, we adopt BAO measurements from the second data release (DR2) of the Dark Energy Spectroscopic Instrument (DESI) collaboration-the most comprehensive BAO dataset to date, as it combines multiple cosmic tracers: luminous red galaxies (LRG), emission line galaxies (ELG), quasars (QSO), and Lyman-$\alpha$ forest absorption systems.
+BAO observations simultaneously constrain line-of-sight and transverse cosmic geometry, with these two components inherently entangled with the drag-era sound horizon $r_d$ (a cosmic length scale) via the dimensionless ratios $D_M/r_d$ and $D_H/r_d$.
+Here, $D_M = (1+z)D_A$ denotes the transverse comoving distance (derived from $D_A(z)$), and $D_H = c/H(z)$ is the Hubble distance (directly linked to the Hubble parameter $H(z)$); these ratios and their uncertainties are officially reported in DESI DR2 \citep{2025arXiv250314738D}.

+{Specifically, we use 5 effective-redshift BAO measurements from the official DESI DR2 releases, with exact values of $z_{\rm eff}$, $D_M/r_d$, $D_H/r_d$, and their correlation coefficient $r_{\rm M,H}$ listed in Table \ref{tab:desi_dr2_bao}.
+The DESI DR2 dataset further provides per-redshift $2\times2$ covariance matrices for $D_M/r_d$ and $D_H/r_d$ (to account for their statistical correlation), while cross-redshift correlations are negligible and thus ignored.
+The $r_{\rm M,H}$ values for the 5 redshifts range from $-0.42$ to $-0.49$ (consistent with typical BAO correlation magnitudes), and the full covariance matrix is publicly accessible via the DESI DR2 data repository\footnote{\url{https://data.desi.lbl.gov/public/edr2/bao/}}.}

+{To ensure rigorous statistical inference, our analysis fully incorporates the complete covariance structure of the BAO measurements-including the non-negligible cross-correlation between $D_M/r_d$ (transverse) and $D_H/r_d$ (line-of-sight) components-rather than treating these two quantities as independent.
+This treatment avoids underestimating or overestimating the uncertainty of our final $H_0$ result.}

 To avoid introducing the prior information of $r_s$ and thereby causing deviations in the measurement of $H0$, we combine line-of-sight and transverse measurements of BAO.
 Our approach of utilizing BAO data in this manner is essential due to the inherent degeneracy between the sound horizon scale $r_s$ and the Hubble constant $H_0$.
 This degeneracy reflects the fundamental nature of $H_0$ measurement as a distance scale calibration problem.
 The sound horizon $r_s$ serves as a standard ruler, and once its absolute scale is fixed through external calibration, the Hubble constant $H_0$ becomes uniquely determined through the distance-redshift relation.
 The combination of $D_M/r_s$ and $D_H/r_s$ is given by